 • Trade 4: Buy at 1.0970 with 0.08 lots → win 10 pips = +$8 Total gain = $8 – ($1 + $2 + $4) = $1 net profit

-The idea is to recover all previous losses and still make a small profit when the market eventually reverses.
+The goal is to get back all the money you lost and still make a little profit when the market finally moves in your favor.

 Why Some Traders Are Attracted to Martingale